-Oyster card is a smartcard for use in travelling around London.
+The Oyster card is a smartcard that allows people to travel around London.

 The way you use it is by loading credit onto it either with cash or credit/debit card.
 Each time you use the card your credit will reduce until you need to top it up again – a bit like a pay as you go mobile phone that you top-up at your local sweetshop or off-licence.
 You can find your local convenience store that you can purchase an Oyster card and top it up here.

 If you create an account for your Oyster card you can set up things like auto-top up to ensure that you never run out of credit.
 As soon as the credit left on the card falls below a certain threshold, the card will automatically top up with new credit.
 To do this, you obviously will need to connect your account to your credit/debit card to allow TfL to take payment for this.